kshashikumar/mysql-gui/CONTRIBUTING.md

-# Contributing to [MYSQL GUI]
+# Contributing to [DBFuse]

-Thank you for considering contributing to [MYSQL GUI]!
+Thank you for considering contributing to [DBFuse]!
 We welcome contributions from everyone.
 Please take a moment to review the following guidelines to help make the process smooth and enjoyable for all.

 ## Table of Contents